nickwu241/list-of-projects/README.md

   * technologies: **_Firebase, Vue, Heroku, CircleCI, Twilio, Make_**

+**[Spotty]** - Do you have parking space you never use?
+Spotty can help advertise this space for you and help other drivers who are looking for parking.
+Using IoT, Spotty can use cameras and sensors to provide automated security, and status of your parking space ensuring that your property is safe.

+  * languages: **_Javascript_**
+  * technologies: **_React Native, Node.js, Firebase, Google Cloud Storage, Goole Cloud Vision API, Node-RED, Hardware (Raspberry Pi, Orange Pi Zero, Amazon Alexa, cameras, ultrasonic sensors, temperature sensors_**

 **[Review Me]** - Automatic notifications to remind PR reviewers, multi-repo issue list, and slack notifications for unread Github notifications for better productivity.

   * languages: **_Javascript, Python_**